Christopher B. "Stubb" Stubblefield: Restaurateur

 Stubb was a tall man with a large frame and gentle nature.
 He maintained an atmosphere that was loose and much like a family, that included such regulars as his cousin, one-armed war veteran Elias "Cuz" Sabders and a little person known as Little Pete.
-The jukebox was vintage and filled with such original classid 45s as Hound Dog and Heartbreak Hotel.
+The jukebox was vintage and filled with such original classic 45s as Hound Dog and Heartbreak Hotel.
 During Stevie Vaughan's first Stubb's gig, he spent that Saturday hunched over the jukebox copying down lyrics.
 Among these was Tin Pan Alley, which he used on his first album.
 Upon his passing, the jukebox was given to guitarist Jesse Taylor.

 Business was restricted by limited seating and its distance from the college neighborhoods that provided the bulk of its potential patrons.
 The Sunday night jam sessions helped keep the place in business.
 Eventually another club, Fat Dawg's, which was across from the northeast corner of the Texas Tech University campus, began a rival Sunday night jam, which had a serious impact on Stubb's business and contributed to its eventual failure.
 The construction of the Marsha Sharp Freeway saw the destruction of Fat Dawg's, to the satisfaction of many of Stubb's former patrons.

 Stubb's original restaurant closed in the early 1980s.
 Saddened by seeing the shuttered building, he eventually hired a bulldozer and had the place demolished.
 He relocated to Austin and in 1984 began selling barbecue at the blues joint Antone's.
 He later set up his own restaurant off Interstate 35 in Austin which closed down in the late 1980s.

 In 1990, Stubblefield set up Stubb's Legendary Kitchen with partners to sell barbecue sauce at grocery stores.
 The company survived his death in 1995 and continues to sell his Original and Spicy barbecue sauce, as well as marinades, rubs, and other barbecue sauce flavors nationwide and overseas in countries such as the U.K. and Australia.
-The Company, now known as Stubb's Legendary Bar-B-Q was purchased by McCormick & Co.
+The company, now known as Stubb's Legendary Bar-B-Q was purchased by McCormick & Co.
 Inc. in 2015 for $100 million.
 In 1993, he also opened a new restaurant and music venue in Lubbock at 19th and Interstate 27.